CEMRSR/portfoliow/docs/security/secrets.md

 # Secrets Management

-This document provides guidelines and best practices for managing secrets within the bjornmelin-platform-io project.
+This document provides guidelines and best practices for managing secrets within the kegabmaranan-platform-io project.

 ## Overview